-There are plenty of authentic refinancing and consolidation options, such as income-driven repayment plans , that might help you in the long run.
-But unfortunately, there are also a slew of bad actors.
-Luckily for you, we’ve laid out some typical student loan scams as well as seven red flags that can help you suss out if a company is legitimate or not.
+There are plenty of authentic refinancing and consolidation options, such as income-driven repayment plans, that might help you in the long run.
+Continue reading for more information on common student loan scams and seven red flags that can help you suss out if a company is legitimate or not.

-As they say, there are a few ways to shear a sheep, and for fraudulent companies, there are a few ways to trick you out of your moolah.
 Those under stress from student loans can feel compelled to go to extreme measures to get rid of their debt, which can make them more susceptible to predatory tactics.
-So buckle in.

 One typical scam is a student loan assistance company that advertises loan forgiveness or lower payments in exchange for an upfront fee, followed by a few more payments.